-Keep reading to learn more about how coffee can affect serum cholesterol levels, the risks and benefits associated with drinking coffee, and tips on lowering cholesterol levels.
+This article discusses how certain oils in coffee can affect serum (blood) cholesterol levels, the risks and benefits associated with drinking coffee, and tips on managing cholesterol levels.

-However, according to a 1997 study, it is not the amount of caffeine in coffee that may affect cholesterol levels but rather the oils that naturally occur in the coffee bean.
+However, according to older research from 1997, it is not the amount of caffeine in coffee that may affect cholesterol levels but rather the oils that naturally occur in the coffee bean.
 These natural oils, also known as diterpenes, are cafestol and kahweol.

-The Institute for Scientific Information on Coffee (ISIC) also concur that both oils can raise cholesterol levels, although the amount of diterpenes in coffee varies with the brewing method.
+The Institute for Scientific Information on Coffee (ISIC) agrees that both oils can raise total and low-density lipoprotein (LDL) cholesterol levels, although the amount of diterpenes in coffee varies with the brewing method.

-For example, if a person makes a coffee using paper filters, then most of the diterpenes remain in the filter.
+For example, if a person makes coffee using paper filters, most of the diterpenes remain in the filter.
 However, in unfiltered coffee, more of the diterpenes pass through into the coffee.

-Also, Scandinavian boiled coffee, Turkish coffee, and French press coffee can increase cholesterol, according to another
+Also, Scandinavian boiled coffee, Turkish coffee, and French press coffee can increase cholesterol, according to a

-According to ISIC, other types of brewed coffee contain different levels of diterpenes and therefore have various effects on cholesterol levels:
+According to the ISIC, other types of brewed coffee contain varying levels of diterpenes and therefore have various effects on cholesterol levels:

 - Filtered coffee: It likely has little effect on cholesterol.
 However, research on this type of coffee is not consistent.

-- Instant coffee: This coffee type contains very little diterpenes, so it should not raise cholesterol.
+- Instant coffee: This coffee type contains very few diterpenes, so it should not raise cholesterol.

 In addition to potentially raising a person’s cholesterol levels, coffee may carry some other health risks.
-The content of caffeine, which is a psychoactive substance naturally occurring in coffee, may interact with a person’s medications.
+Caffeine — a psychoactive substance naturally occurring in coffee — may interact with a person’s medications.

-While the Food and Drug Administration (FDA) report that
+While the Food and Drug Administration (FDA) reports that

 Risks from drug interactions

-A 2020 study found that coffee can interact with many drugs due to its caffeine content.
+A 2020 review found that coffee can interact with many drugs because of its caffeine content.
 A person may wish to consult their doctor to see whether any of their medications are in that category.

 In addition, the